 n I have received many inquiries about instructional baseball/softball.
 This program will be replacing our T-Ball program for boys and girls of the ages 5-6 years of age.
 It will be similar to the Bitty Basketball program which was conducted by Coach Derek Zeck, the Leavenworth High School girls basketball coaching staff, and the LHS girls' basketball team.
 The Instructional baseball/softball program will be conducted by Coach Joe Allison, the LHS Baseball coaching staff, and the LHS baseball team.
 The program will focus on skill development and understanding the game of baseball.
 The success of the Bitty Basketball encouraged us to move in this direction and focus.
 We anticipate the children becoming more proficient in the game of baseball rather than improving their dirt and weed skills.

 On the adult side of things, adult summer softball leagues are now being formed.
 One of our new activities is Adult Coed Sand Volleyball which will be played at David Brewer Park.
 This seems to be drawing a great deal of interest.
 Anyone interested in finding out some of the benefits of coed sand volleyball may contact Chris Langley and he is willing to share some of his insight into the game.
 We are also offering an Adult Men's Basketball league this summer as well.
 The deadline for all of our adult activities is April 29.

-Page 3 of 3 - Living a healthier lifestyle tip No. 3: Protect yourself from sun exposure.
+Living a healthier lifestyle tip No. 3: Protect yourself from sun exposure.